Thang1703hrsh/SAMD/README.md

 **SAMD (Span-Aware Matryoshka Distillation)** targets two practical bottlenecks in embedding-model compression:

 1. **Tokenizer mismatch (CTKD):** teacher and student use different vocabularies/segmentations, so token indices do not align.
-2. **Deployment rigidity:** fixed-dimensional embeddings are costly to store and hard to adapt to different latency/storage budgets.
+2. **Matryoshka Representation Learning:** fixed-dimensional embeddings are costly to store and hard to adapt to different latency/storage budgets.

 SAMD combines: